FrostyMfasis/online-vs-physical-retail/README.md

 * stock prices for all the companies to quantify consumer buying habits and future habits/popularity
 * spread of e-commerce vs brick and mortor

+*The evolution of retail.
+We will examine the contrast between  Brick and Mortor sales vs E-commerce sales and pinpoint the drivers influencing retail outcomes.
+We will also forecast the future of E-commerce vs. Brick and Mortor sales.

 ## Questions we want to answer:
   *Which medium of will be the more relavent way of shopping for consumers?
   * which means of shopping is more popular right now?